Citizen journalism: United Kingdom

 Depending on the country one resides in, as societies evolve, grow, and depend more on online media outlets there is an increase of informed individuals, especially with topics regarding politics and government news.
 Through such evolution, citizen journalism has the capability to reach an audience that has not had the privilege of receiving higher education and still remain informed about what is surrounding them and their respective country.
 As demonstrated in light of demanding and distorted information given to the mass public and cleared by strong demonstrations of the capabilities of citizen journalism.
 Citizen journalism is a platform that provides a solution to the mistrust the public has towards the government as discrepancies arise from governmental statements and actions.

-In 2020, a network of local Citizen Journalist publications, the Bylines Network, was founded, and has since spread to include 7 regional branches.
+In 2020, a network of local Citizen Journalist publications, the Bylines Network, was founded, and has since spread to include 10 regional branches and a podcast.

+United States

+Citizen Journalism can even be found in the United States, here we can find them at the frontlines at places such as protests.
+In a blog from Syracuse University they mention "From gun violence to mass deportations to sexual misconduct accusations leveled at powerful men, there is no shortage of reasons for the polarized American electorate to take to the streets in protest."
+Because social media has changed the role of the traditional news reporter, these types of events now allow for citizen journalists to keep the public informed.
+The blog reports that "At the same time, the rise of social media has irrevocably changed the roles of news reporters and has also enabled citizen journalists, who take risks to document highly contentious environments in order to keep the public informed."
+Citizen Journalists have an important duty in today's world.